yalland-ubi/yalland-docs/v3/YALExchange.md

 ## Exchange limits

 ### Limit #1.
-Per member limit
+Personal exchanged volume limit

 The limit is checked once on `createOrder` method call.

-A member limits in YAL tokens are calculated by the following formula:
+A member limit in YAL tokens are calculated by the following formula:

 ```
 Am = Ct - Et - Ot + Vt